ing-bank/baker/docs/archive/process-execution.md

 ## Sensory event status

-In response to recieving a sensory event baker returns a status code indicating how it processed it.
+In response to receiving a sensory event Baker returns a status code indicating how it processed it.

 | Status | Description |
 | --- | --- |